 9 CONFIDENTIALITY

-Each party undertakes that it shall not at any time during this Agreement, disclose to any person any information disclosed under this Agreement which is marked as confidential or by its nature reasonably should be deemed to be confidential (‘Confidential Information’)
+Each party undertakes that it shall not at any time during this Agreement, disclose to any person any information disclosed under this Agreement which is marked as confidential or by its nature reasonably should be deemed to be confidential (‘Confidential Information’).

 Neither party will disclose for a period of five years after expiry of this agreement nor use for any purpose except carrying out the project or as permitted by this agreement any confidential details of this agreement (other than to its staff on a need-to-know basis).